ObelusFamily/Anythink-Market-sw0dt/backend/README.rst

-Setting up a new environment
+Setting up a new environment.
 ----------

 Run docker scripts with ``docker-compose up``